Part 6: Optimising vitamin D activation

 Summing up

 At the end of this lengthy exploration of the family of compounds collectively known as ‘vitamin D’, it’s appropriate to remind ourselves of how its story began: Somewhere back in the dim, dark mists of time, through means that we do not understand, primitive organisms developed the capacity to utilise ultraviolet-B radiation from the sun.
-This capacity proved so useful for genetic fitness that it persisted, with its biological applications increasing as the organisms themselves became more and more complex.
+This capacity proved so useful for genetic fitness that it persisted, with its biological applications multiplying as the organisms themselves became more and more complex.

 One of those life forms – human beings – evolved in a sun-drenched location, eating nutrient-dense plant and animal foods that allowed it to make optimal use of the ‘sunshine hormone’.
 As humans dispersed from their African homeland into higher latitudes, they developed genetic polymorphisms that allowed them to thrive despite reduced sun exposure.
 But up until an evolutionary eyeblink ago, most humans spent much of their times outdoors, and ate a diet of minimally processed foods.
 The Industrial Revolution herded rural populations into burgeoning towns and cities which had strictly limited access to fresh foods, and it drove the majority of the population indoors, to live and work under artificial lighting.
 It also brought steam-powered mills which stripped micronutrients from staple grains, and made former luxury items such as sugar, cheap and ubiquitous.